Yoast/wordpress-seo/readme.txt

 Bugfixes:

 * Fixes a bug where robots meta values defaulted to 0 instead of null because of a [bug in WPDB](https://core.trac.wordpress.org/ticket/12819).
 This could result in incorrect values for `noindex`, `nofollow` , `noarchive`, `noimageindex` and/or `nosnippet`.
 In order to purge the wrong data, we need to truncate our tables again.
 This means you will have to go through the indexing process again.
 We’re very sorry.
-For sites with more than 10,000 posts, we advise using the [WP CLI command to do the indexation on the server](https://yoa.st/wp-cli-index).
+For sites with more than 10,000 posts, we advise using the [WP CLI command to do the indexing on the server](https://yoa.st/wp-cli-index).

 = 14.0.3 =
 Release Date: April 30th, 2020